 When shopping for camera lenses, it’s essential to understand the following terms.

-- Shutter speed: Refers to the amount of time a camera shutter is open before capturing an image expressed in seconds or a fraction of a second.
+Shutter speed: Refers to the amount of time a camera shutter is open before capturing an image.
+This is expressed in seconds or a fraction of a second.
 A faster shutter speed allows you to catch a moving subject without blurring.

 Weed out what functions are necessary to produce your content

-- Bluetooth and Wi-Fi: These connectivity options allow for easy file transfer (e.g. from your camera to your phone) and give the ability to control your camera remotely via a Bluetooth remote.
+Bluetooth and Wi-Fi: These connectivity options allow for easy file transfer (e.g. from your camera to your phone).
+It also gives the ability to control your camera remotely via a Bluetooth remote.

-- Rotating LCD screen: If you’re shooting content that requires you to be on camera, consider purchasing a camera equipped with a rotating screen to help you see what you’re recording in real-time.
+Rotating LCD screen: If you’re shooting content that requires you to be on camera, consider purchasing a camera equipped with a rotating screen.
+It’ll help you see what you’re recording in real-time.
 If anything is off, you’ll see upfront rather than being surprised after the fact.

-- Eye + face tracking: This refers to the camera’s ability to track the subject while moving (without going out of focus) and can be helpful for creators during instructional home videos.
+Eye + face tracking: This refers to the camera’s ability to track the subject while moving (without going out of focus).
+It can be helpful for creators during instructional home videos.

 Check out the camera in action before adding it to your cart

 Review videos on YouTube lay out the pros and cons of almost any camera on the market.
-Take your time and watch as many reviews as you can to see the camera in action and further determine what features are most important to you and what is most helpful for filming your videos at home and ensuring a successful online course.
+Take your time and watch as many reviews as you can to see the camera in action.
+This will help further determine what features are most important to you.
+It can also help you decide what is most helpful for filming your videos at home and ensuring a successful online course.